nitinjmv/my-notes/development/java.md

 **Oops Concepts**

-- Encapsulation - data hiding, e.g. variables can be hidden.
+- Encapsulation - binding code & data together e.g. ava bean is the fully encapsulated class because all the data members are private here.
-- Abstraction - hiding implementation details e.g. Interface.
+- Abstraction - hiding implementation details e.g. abstract class & Interface.
 - Polymorphism - Many name e.g. method overloading & overriding.
 - Inheritance - reusability e.g. class can be extended to another class.

-**Question:** Describe the Meaning of the Final Keyword When Applied to a Class, Method, Field or a Local Variable.
+**Question:** Final Keyword When Applied to a Class, Method, Field or a Local Variable.

-**Answer:** The final keyword has multiple different meanings when applied to different language constructs:
+**Answer:** The final keyword has multiple different meanings when applied to different places:

-A final class is a class that cannot be subclassed
+- A final class is a class that cannot be subclassed
-A final method is a method that cannot be overridden in subclasses A final field is a field that has to be initialized in the constructor or initializer block and cannot be modified after that A final variable is a variable that may be assigned (and has to be assigned) only once and is never modified after that
+- A final method is a method that cannot be overridden in subclasses
+- A final variable is a variable that can be assigned only once and is never modified after that

 **Question:** What Is a Default Method?

-**Answer:** Prior to Java 8, interfaces could only have abstract methods, i.e. methods without a body.
+**Answer:** Prior to Java 8, interfaces could only have abstract methods.
 Starting with Java 8, interface methods can have a default implementation.
 If an implementing class does not override this method, then the default implementation is used.
 Such methods are suitably marked with a default keyword.

 One of the prominent use cases of a default method is adding a method to an existing interface.
 If you don't mark such interface method as default, then all existing implementations of this interface will break.
-Adding a method with a default implementation ensures binary compatibility of legacy code with the new version of this interface.
+Adding a method with a default implementation ensures compatibility of legacy code with the new version of this interface.

-A good example of this is the Iterator interface which allows a class to be a target of the for-each loop.
-This interface first appeared in Java 5, but in Java 8 it received two additional methods, forEach, and spliterator.
+A good example of this is the Iterator interface.
+In Java 8 it received two additional methods, forEach, and spliterator.
 They are defined as default methods with implementations and thus do not break backward compatibility:

 ```
 public interface Iterable<T> {